-The Women’s STARS (STEM Aerospace Research Scholars) program coordinated by PISCES has been recognized in the 2019-2020 State of the States report issued by Million Women Mentors, an initiative of STEMconnector.
+The Women’s STARS (STEM Aerospace Research Scholars) program coordinated by PISCES has been recognized in the 2019-2020 State of the States report by Million Women Mentors (MWM).

-MWM is a national initiative launched in 2014 to support young women in STEM through mentorship, community awareness and nonprofit partnerships.
-The report highlights mentoring efforts and programs for each of the 43 states currently involved with MWM, including Hawai‘i.
+Launched in 2014, MWM is a national initiative of STEMconnector to support young women in STEM through mentorship, community awareness, and nonprofit partnerships.
+The report highlighted related efforts and programs for each of the 43 states currently involved with MWM, including Hawai‘i.

-PISCES launched STARS in 2014 to encourage more girls in Hawai‘i to pursue higher education and careers in STEM-related fields.
+PISCES launched STARS in 2014 to encourage more young women in Hawai‘i to pursue higher education and careers in STEM-related fields.
 Despite half of Hawai‘i’s total population being female, women fill only 25% of STEM jobs in the state.

-To date, STARS has mentored nearly 50 young women in Hawai‘i.
-Graduates have gone on to major in STEM fields in college and intern with organizations like PISCES and NASA’s Jet Propulsion Laboratory.
+To date, the program has mentored nearly 50 young women in Hawai‘i.
+Graduates have gone on to study STEM fields in college and intern with organizations like PISCES and NASA’s Jet Propulsion Laboratory.